Dellacurtais/PotatoService/README.md

 # PotatoService

-# About it
+# Overview
+PotatoService is a comprehensive framework for PHP developers.
+Below is a brief rundown of its characteristics and features:

 * **PHP Version Requirement:** 8.1 or higher
-* **Status**: Alpha Release
+* **Status**: Alpha
 * **Version**: 0.1

-### Potato Service Structure
+### Architectural Structure
+The framework's architecture is divided into three distinct layers:

 1. **Aplication Layer**
 2. **Domain Layer**
 3. **Infrastructure Layer**

-### About Settings
+### Configuration
-1. All your project settings can be done by changing the .env file [infrastructure/.env -> $_ENV]
+1. Project Settings: Modify the .env file to adjust your project settings.
+Path: infrastructure/.env -> $_ENV
-2. All dependencies can be configured by composer [infrastructure/composer.json]
+2. Dependencies: Set up and configure dependencies using composer.
+Path: infrastructure/composer.json

-### Resources
+### Resource Management
-All requests can be mapped by resource and and initialized by the runner, if you created a new Resource file, just go on application/runner/Main.php and put the class in loadResource();
+To map requests by resource and initialize them, use the runner.
+When adding a new Resource file, update application/runner/Main.php to include the resource class:

 ```php
 Routes::registerResources([